mhguo1/TRAPD/README.md

 8) --maxAF: Keep only variants with allele frequency (AF) less than this value.
 Note that this is calculated based on all samples in the VCF (i.e., the INFO field is not used).
 The default is 1.0.

+9) --minAN: Keep only variants with allele number (AN) greater than this value.
+Note that this is based on the INFO/AF field in the VCF.
+The default is 0.

-9) --popmaxAF: Keep only variants with population maximum allele frequency (AF) less than this value.
+10) --popmaxAF: Keep only variants with population maximum allele frequency (AF) less than this value.
 If gnomAD or ExAC is used, this option will use the values from the downloaded vcf.
 If "generic" database is used, there must be a field in "INFO" called "AF_POPMAX".
 The default is 1.0.

-10) --GTfield: The format field within the genotype data from which genotypes should be extracted.
+11) --GTfield: The format field within the genotype data from which genotypes should be extracted.
 The default is "GT"

+11) --bedfile: Path to a bed file for regions of interest.
+Only regions that are within the bed file-defined regions will be kept.
+If this option is not supplied, then the entire VCF will be used.
+Caution that if your chromosome names start in "chr" (e.g., "chr1"), then your bed file should be formatted similarly.

 **2b) Counting carriers in public control cohorts**